mattyfew/lectures/CSS_selectors/CSS_selectors.md

 ### The most common and useful pseudo selectors are:

+- **:link** - select links on the page.
+- **:visited** - selects all links that have been visited.
+- **:active** - selects all links and applies styles to them when they become active (ie. are clicked on).
 - **:hover** - use this to set styles for when the mouse hovers over an element.
 Easy way to really spice up your design.
 - **:first-child** - select the first child within a parent.
 - **:last-child** - select the last child within a parent.
 - **:nth-child(num)** - accepts an algebraic expression to specify the different ***child*** elements you want to select.
 You can use this to only select the fifth child, or every odd or even element, or the first 5 child elements, and more!
 [This article](https://css-tricks.com/how-nth-child-works/) talks about how `:nth-child` works and [this article](https://css-tricks.com/useful-nth-child-recipies/) goes over different formulas to use.
 - **:nth-of-type(num)** - accepts an algebraic expression to specify the different ***type*** of elements you want to select.
 You can pass it a mathematical expression, the words `even` or `odd`.
 - **:before** - allows you to insert content onto a page (from your CSS file) **before** an HTML element.
 The result is not actually on the DOM, but it appears as if it is.
-You need to include a *content* property
+You need to include a *content* property.
 - **:after** - allows you to insert content onto a page (from your CSS file) **after** an HTML element.
 The result is not actually on the DOM, but it appears as if it is.
-You need to include a *content* property
+You need to include a *content* property.

+Note - `:hover` MUST come after `:link` and `:visited` in the CSS definition in order to be effective! `:active` MUST come after `:hover` in the CSS definition in order to be effective!
+Pseudo-class names are not case-sensitive.

 ## BONUS FEATURE: CSS Filters!